sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Hiveminded.** You draw strength from the hivemind, gaining an expertise die when making an Intelligence, Wisdom, or Charisma saving throw.
 Once you have used this feature you cannot use it again until you have taken a long rest.

-**Insightful.** A sipherís life of connectivity grants them a natural intuitive empathy.
+**Insightful.** A sipher√≠s life of connectivity grants them a natural intuitive empathy.

 You gain an expertise die when making Insight checks.